yeswehack/ywh2bugtracker/README.md

 - mandatory keys
   * apps_headers: headers to update reports in YesWeHack program.
   * api_url: url to YesWeHack api
-  * login: my user Login
+  * login: my user Login . **NB : This user must have program consumer role on the program**
   * totp: if totp is enable on for my user.
   * totp_secret: needed in configuration file only if totp is True and in no interactive mode.
   * programs (list of item):
-    * bugtrackers_name: bugtrackers name define in ["Setup bugtracker System" section](#Setup-bugtracker-System).
+    * bugtrackers_name: bugtrackers names defined in ["Setup bugtracker System" section](#Setup-bugtracker-System).
-    * slug: program slug
+    * slug: program slug (found in th url of your program)
   * oauth_args: (object)
     * client_id: client_id for the app
     * client_secret: client_id for the app (in no interactive mode)